sqweelygig/supercool-servers/about.md

 **The end product I will deliver** will be a thermal management model, recommendation algorithm and presentation website.
 This system should fetch its data from APIs and a site survey.

-**I could extend the scope** by integrating with a thermostat API, graphing the expected room temperatures, guiding the estimation of server room thermal properties, bundling for deployment as an IoT device, and extending the model to domestic and commercial use.
+**I could extend the scope** by integrating with a thermostat API, graphing the expected room temperatures, guiding the estimation of server room thermal properties, bundling for deployment as an IoT device, improving the thermal model, and extending the model to domestic and commercial use.

 # Inputs